-- The expected level of growth in the Plan = 96 units based on its role as Local Service Centre which equates to 6 housing units per annum on average. - Comparatively higher proportion of second homes in the area. - Substantially lower proportion of the population speaks Welsh 38.3%, which is much lower (31.7%) than the threshold of 70%, compared to 65.4% in Gwynedd. - Reduction of 5.4% in the number of Welsh speakers in the ward between 2001 and 2011. - Substantially lower proportion of the population born in Wales (56.8% compared to 66.4% in Gwynedd). - Housing less affordable than the County average. - 66 units were built in the settlement between 2002 and 2011 with new housing built during this period representing 3.6% of the housing stock in 2011.
+- The expected level of growth in the Plan = 96 units based on its role as Local Service Centre which equates to 6 housing units per annum on average. - Comparatively higher proportion of second homes in the area. - Substantially lower proportion of the population speaks Welsh 38.3%, which is much lower (31.7%) than the threshold of 70%, compared to 57.2% in Anglesey as a whole . - Reduction of 5.4% in the number of Welsh speakers in the ward between 2001 and 2011. - Substantially lower proportion of the population born in Wales (56.8% compared to 66.4% in Anglesey. - Housing less affordable than the County average. - 66 units were built in the settlement between 2002 and 2011 with new housing built during this period representing 3.6% of the housing stock in 2011.